Guatemala’s Indigenous Community: A Struggle Against Poverty, Racism and Exclusion

 Nonprofits Working to Support Guatemala’s Indigenous Communities

-75% of Guatemala’s indigenous population lives in rural areas – areas that are harder to reach and more difficult to support from a distance.
-Thankfully, 60% of our partner organizations work with indigenous communities, supporting them with healthcare, education, empowerment workshops, and community development initiatives.
+75% of Guatemala’s indigenous population lives in rural areas.
+These areas are harder to reach and more difficult to support from a distance.
+Thankfully, 60% of our member organizations work with indigenous communities.
+They provide support with healthcare, education, empowerment workshops, and community development initiatives.

 Without the work of these nonprofit organizations, the little help that these communities receive, would not be possible.
 These organizations need your help to keep supporting Guatemala’s indigenous population.